May Mental Health Awareness Month: Ketamine

 We all are aware that exercise habits can provide a solid foundation for good mental health.
 When you see a psychiatrist, they often provide medication treatment that works for many people, particularly when combined with psychotherapy.
 For those who did not respond to the traditional treatment modalities, ketamine therapy could be beneficial.

 Ketamine has been traditionally used as an anesthetic, but it has been gaining more attention from the medical community as an alternative treatment for various mental health conditions including depression, anxiety, and PTSD.
+While only esketamine nasal spray (Spravato) and injectable ketamine are approved by the U.S. Food and Drug Administration (FDA), other forms are used off-label or in clinical research.
 You can read more about ketamine therapy here.

 REFERENCES